matomo-org/matomo-sdk-ios/README.md

 4. Dispatch all events in the queue to the Piwik server
 5. Stop the tracker when the app stops

-Events and goald are stored in a locally persisted queue until they are dispatched to the Piwik server.
+Events and goals are stored in a locally persisted queue until they are dispatched to the Piwik server.

 All methods are asynchroneously and will return immediately.
 A completion block will be run with the outcome of the operation.